-- Dr. Farzin Madjidi, professor of leadership, received the California Diversity Council's
+- Dr. Farzin Madjidi, GSEP dean and professor of leadership, received the California

-he co-directs.
-Madjidi stresses the role of social justice in achieving leadership
+leadership program, which he co-directs.
+Madjidi stresses the role of social justice

-success, and encourages students to incorporate ethnic, generational, and gender aspects
+in achieving leadership success, and encourages students to incorporate ethnic, generational,

 - Dr. Martine Jago, associate professor of education, is fluent in English, French,